pymor/pymor/docs/source/technical_overview.rst

     Operators in pyMOR are also used to represent bilinear forms via the
     |apply2| method.
 A functional in pyMOR is simply an operator with
-    `NumpyVectorSpace(1, 'SCALARS')` as |range|.
-This space can also be obtained via the `scalars(1)` shorthand.
-Dually, a vector-like operator is an operator with `scalars(1)` as |source|.
-Such vector-like operators are used in pyMOR to represent |Parameter| dependent vectors such as the initial data of an
-    |InstationaryDiscretization|.
-For linear functionals and vector-like
-    operators, the |as_vector| method can be called to obtain a vector representation of the operator as a |VectorArray| of length 1.
+    `NumpyVectorSpace(1)` as |range|.
+Dually, a vector-like operator is an operator with `NumpyVectorSpace(1)` as |source|.
+Such vector-like operators are used in pyMOR to represent |Parameter| dependent vectors such as the initial data of an |InstationaryDiscretization|.
+For linear functionals and vector-like operators, the |as_vector| method can be called to obtain a vector representation of the operator as a |VectorArray| of length 1.